Couchers-org/couchers/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+*hint*: You can find a set of users for logging in at the [dummy data loaded in the docker container](https://github.com/Couchers-org/couchers/blob/develop/app/backend/src/data/dummy_users.json)

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.